E-wave112/fast-ledger/README.md

 # fast-ledger
-a simple ledger system developed with fastapi
+a simple ledger system developed with fastApi

 ### This API assumes the following functionalities and constraints
 - users can register on the platform